 Find the Lost Continent – Congratulations, you discovered the Lost Continent!
 (At least, you did if you dined at Mythos.)
 Take some time to explore the Found Continent.
 This land has a cool look and some fun details, but it’s substantively lacking right now.
 (Depending upon the day, much of this area might simply be an extended queue for Hagrid’s Magical Creatures Motorbike Adventure.)

 Right now, the most common thing you’ll find is greetings with Dreamworks characters.
-Hopefully, that’ll change by Summer 2021 and the Lost Continent will have more to offer.
-In the meantime, take a few minutes for some Lemur Lovin’ and to visit the Mystic Fountain if it’s doing its thing.
+Take a few minutes for some Lemur Lovin’ and to visit the Mystic Fountain if it’s doing its thing.

 Seuss Landing – You’ll now have circled back to the front of the park, where you’ll find Islands of Adventure’s Doctor Seuss-inspired land.
 As you can imagine, this area is primarily aimed at kids.
 There are a couple of small shows, a play area, and classic spinner rides.
 Whether you do these is up to you–they can mostly be accomplished quickly.